PyO3/pyo3/guide/src/trait_exposure.md

 ## Example

-Let's work with the following toy example of an implementation of a optimization solver operating on a given model.
+Let's work with the following basic example of an implementation of a optimization solver operating on a given model.

-Let's say we have a function `solve` that operates on a model and mutates it states.
+Let's say we have a function `solve` that operates on a model and mutates its state.
-The argument of the function can be any model that implement the `Model` trait :
+The argument of the function can be any model that implements the `Model` trait :

 ```rust
 pub trait Model {